Hyundai unveils first Genesis SUV in renewed overseas premium push

 The brand made progress rebuilding its US retail network in 2019 after flip-flopping on strategy for separate dealerships to those of Hyundai-branded vehicles which led to legal disputes with Hyundai dealers.

-About 350 Hyundai dealerships in the United States have Genesis showrooms, with about a dozen in the "early stages" of developing plans for separate Genesis retail facilities, US-based Genesis spokesman Kevin Smith said in an emailed statement.
+About 350 Hyundai dealerships in the US have Genesis showrooms, with about a dozen in the "early stages" of developing plans for separate Genesis retail facilities, US-based Genesis spokesman Kevin Smith said in an e-mailed statement.

-Over 70 per cent of Genesis vehicles were sold in South Korea in January-November 2019, with the rest sold mainly in the United States.
+Over 70 per cent of Genesis vehicles were sold in South Korea in January-November 2019, with the rest sold mainly in the US.
+REUTERS